sapphiredev/sapphire-template/README.md

 2. Ensure the primary branch is called `main`
 3. Ensure branch protection is on
 4. Disable `Packages` from being included in the repository homepage
-5. Enable LGTM for the repository
+5. Enable Depfu for the repository
-6. Enable Depfu for the repository
+6. Enable Codecov for the repository
-7. Enable Coveralls for the repository
-8. Remove this section from the README
+7. Remove this section from the README

 ## Features